Google is releasing two new phones in third quarter 2020 under its own Pixel

 While there’s a lot we still don’t know about the new Pixels, there’s one thing we do know: if you’re buying a new phone, you want to be prepared.
 Drops, shattered screens, liquid spills, unexpected technology problems - all of these can ruin that new phone experience, and they can cost you a pretty penny.

 Why live in fear of damage or device failure?
-Get smartphone insurance
+Get a smartphone subscription warranty

 from Upsie to cover your new Pixel, and you’ll be taken care of no matter what happens with your new phone.
 All Upsie Pixel warranties